dwille-boomi/boomiBooster_dwille/echo/doc/echoLab.md

 This is a very basic Process with only two shapes:

-- Start Shape: This defines your Listener (Protocol, Operation, Profile)
+- ***Start Shape***: This defines your Listener (Protocol, Operation, Profile)
-- Reflect Current Document: This will return your Document (payload/message body) back to the requesting client.
+- ***Reflect Current Document***: This will return your Document (payload/message body) back to the requesting client.

-Your final process will look similar to this:
+Your final Process will look similar to this:

 ![Process Overview](../res/processOverview.png "Process Overview")

 ## Build the Start Shape

+1. Create a new Process in your directory of choice.
+2. Modify your Start Shape as follows:
+	* Type: Connector
+	* Display Name: Any alias you desire, eg. Generic HTTP Listener
+	* Connector: Web Services Server
+	* Action: Listen
+	* Operation: Click the '+' to [Build the Web Services Server Listen Operation](doc/echoLab.md#build-the-web-services-server-listen-operation)

+Continue through the steps below to finish setting up the Start Shape.
+Once complete, it should look similar to the following:

 ![Start Shape](../res/startShape.png "Start Shape")